eftomi/SheetDefinedFunctionsInExcel/README.md

 ![Projectile model](/images/projectile10.png)

-We called the module with formula in cell B2:
+We call the module with formula in cell B2:

 `=ModuleUse("Stats", "Sum", "Values", A3:A11)`

-After clicking on *Calculate SDFs button*, the module returns the sum.
-It behaves as expected - it updates the sum correctly - if we change the size of the range of input values.
+After clicking on *Calculate SDFs* button, the module returns the sum.
+It behaves as expected - it updates the sum correctly if we change the size of the range of input values.

 Outputs can be spilled ranges as well.
-Let's suppose we would like to have another output from this module - for each input value, the module should return a difference between this value and the average of all input values.
+Let's suppose we would like to have another output from this module - for each input value, the module should return a difference between specific value and the average of all input values.

 Firstly, we need a formula to calculate average of all input values: